 Amevive Side Effects

 Not all side effects for Amevive may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to alefacept: intramuscular powder for solution

-Along with its needed effects, some unwanted effects may be caused by alefacept (the active ingredient contained in Amevive).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by alefacept (the active ingredient contained in Amevive).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking alefacept:More common
+If any of the following side effects occur while taking alefacept, check with your doctor or nurse immediately:More common